Henk Badings: Early life

-Born in Bandung, Java, Dutch East Indies, as the son of Herman Louis Johan Badings, an officer in the Dutch East Indies army, Hendrik Herman Badings became an orphan at 7 years old.
+Born in Bandung, Java, Dutch East Indies, as the son of Herman Louis Johan Badings, an officer in the Dutch East Indies army, Hendrik Herman Badings became an orphan when he was seven years old.
 Having returned to the Netherlands in 1915, Badings took up violin and piano, however was dissuaded by his guardians from pursuing a career in music.
 Badings enrolled at the Delft Polytechnical Institute (later the Technical University), graduating in 1931.
 He worked as a mining engineer and palaeontologist at Delft until 1937, after which he dedicated his life entirely to music.
 (Note: Badings took up an interest in composing in 1930, becoming a student of Willem Pijper, and in 1934 he assumed the position as a teacher of theory and composition at the Rotterdam Conservatory) Though largely self-taught, he became a pupil of Willem Pijper, the doyen of Dutch composers at the time, but their musical views differed widely and after Pijper had attempted to discourage Badings from continuing as a composer, Badings broke off contact.